We may earn income from links in this post. Please read this Disclosure for details.

 Popular with all ages — from toddlers to seniors — they’re perfect for short boat excursions, sailing trips or a full day of entertaining on a pontoon boat.

-In boating season, we usually spend full days on the water fishing for bass or walleye, swimming off sandbars or just cruising around looking at turtles, eagles, loons and other wildlife.
+In boating season in Ontario, we usually spend full days on the water fishing for bass or walleye, swimming off sandbars or just cruising around looking at turtles, eagles, loons and other wildlife.

 When it’s time to eat, we drop anchor on the leeward side of an island or in a protected cove away from passing watercraft.
 While our pontoon boat (a Bennington 20 SV) seats 8 comfortably (and has a cute table and lots of cup holders), it doesn’t have a refrigerator.
 That means all of our boat food has got to fit into soft-sided coolers.

 So, much as with our tortilla wrap boat lunch recipes, the boat snacks we bring must be compact, ready to eat and resistant to spoilage.

 Best Snack Foods for a Day on the Water